larskaare/sMailandStuff/README.md

 - Support for Omnia Radix (CI, CD, Hosting, Monitoring)
 - Support for Azure Pipelines, Azure Web App for Containers
 - Support for Vulnerability scanning using Snyk
+- Added github action to scan for secrets in push and pull requests (using [gitleaks](https://github.com/zricethezav/gitleaks))

 ## Install and run locally